replicatedhq/dockerfilelint/README.md

   -o, --output   Specify the format to use for output of linting results.
 Valid values
-                 are `json` or `cli` (default).                               [string] -j, --json     Output linting results as JSON, equivalent to `-o json`.    [boolean] -v, --version  Show version number                                         [boolean] -h, --help     Show help                                                   [boolean]
+                 are `json` or `cli` (default).                               [string] -j, --json     Output linting results as JSON, equivalent to `-o json`.    [boolean] -c, --config   Path for .dockerfilelintrc configuration file                [string] -r, --ruleset  Path for custom ruleset js file                              [string] -v, --version  Show version number                                         [boolean] -h, --help     Show help                                                   [boolean]

 Examples:
-  dockerfilelint Dockerfile         Lint a Dockerfile in the current working
+  dockerfilelint Dockerfile                    Lint a Dockerfile in the current
-                                    directory
+                                               working directory

-  dockerfilelint test/example/* -j  Lint all files in the test/example directory and
+  dockerfilelint test/example/* -j             Lint all files in the test/example
-                                    output results in JSON
+                                               directory and output results in JSON

-  dockerfilelint 'FROM latest'      Lint the contents given as a string on the
+  dockerfilelint 'FROM latest'                 Lint the contents given as a string on
-                                    command line
+                                               the command line

-  dockerfilelint < Dockerfile       Lint the contents of Dockerfile via stdin
+  dockerfilelint < Dockerfile                  Lint the contents of Dockerfile via
+                                               stdin
+  dockerfilelint -r custom-ruleset.js          Lint the contents of Dockerfile using Dockerfile                                   the default rules plus a set of custom
+                                               rules defined in custom-ruleset.js
 ```

 #### Configuring